Chapter 03 — Autonomous Kernels

 - if a gate fails, iterate

-- if no credible gate exists, stop and escalate
+- if no credible gate exists, stop

-- Waiver (only if explicitly recorded):
+- Waive only if explicitly recorded:

 - why the gate is not runnable